cloudfoundry/docs-bosh/content/azure-resources.md

 To find out subscription and tenant ID use following commands:

+!!! note
-<p class="note">Note: All azure commands were tested with the azure-cli v[2.0.21] on Ubuntu 16.04.
-The azure commands may vary based on your version and OS.</p>
+    All azure commands were tested with the azure-cli v[2.0.21] on Ubuntu 16.04.
+The azure commands may vary based on your version and OS.

 ```shell
 $ az cloud set --name AzureCloud